 About Dawn Kushner

-Dawn Kushner is an artist who works in various media, but her primary tool is photography.
-She creates work inspired by her experiences throughout her youth in Charleston, West Virginia to encompass the trials and tribulations of the human condition.
-Her work has been shown locally throughout Charleston and Huntington, WV, including in group exhibitions such as Printeraction and Lithography Showcase, as well as displayed in various juried exhibitions and published in the 2022 issue of Et Cetera, Marshall University’s literary magazine.
+Dawn Kushner is an interdisciplinary artist, but her primary tool is photography.
+She creates work inspired by her experiences throughout her youth in Charleston, West Virginia, to encompass the trials and tribulations of the human condition.
+Her work has been shown locally throughout Charleston and Huntington, WV, including in Piercing Lights, Silent Shadows: Stories of Appalachian Identity, as well as displayed in various juried exhibitions and published in the 2022 issue of Et Cetera, Marshall University’s literary magazine.
 For her work, she has received merit awards, juror’s choice awards, and fellowships to continue expanding her creative exploration.
 Dawn currently resides in Huntington, WV, pursuing a BFA in photography at Marshall University.
-Her most recent work explores the line between public perception and self-reflection and how that affects our ever-changing self-identity.

 Other Creative Skills